Skip to content

 • Protect social housing by ending Right to Buy in England and buying back homes previously sold.
 Only a tiny proportion of homes sold in this way have ever been replaced.
 Right to Buy benefits individuals but at the huge cost of reducing the availability of affordable housing for those who need it most.
 It generates short-term income for councils but at the cost of future regular income.

-• nvest in a major new social housing building programme.
+• Invest in a major new social housing building programme.
 Borrowing to invest in building social housing stock will pay off long term and be an income generator.
+When the Treasury has invested in building affordable homes in the past, the money came back, with profits.
+We need long-term thinking to override short term constraints!

 • Establish a new National Empty Homes Programme as called for by Action on Empty Homes.
 There is need for incentives to rent out empty bedrooms or get whole empty homes back into use.
 Bringing empty homes back into use is both an essential response to the housing crisis and a crucial step to achieving net-zero by 2050.